PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 See an example of using the `AwsCredentials` block with [AWS Secrets Manager](#aws-secrets-manager) with third-party services without storing credentials in the block itself in [this guide](/guides/secrets/).

-Here's how to load the saved credentials in a Python script:
+Here's how to load the saved credentials:

 ```python
 from prefect_aws import AwsCredentials